What does this measure?

 How is our county doing?

-Passing rates in 2019 were lower among some groups, including economically disadvantaged students and Hispanic students (both at 33%), and African American students (43%).
+Passing rates in 2022 were lower among Hispanic students (22%), and African American and economically disadvantaged students (both at 25%).

 How do we compare to similar counties?